What Is Diverticulitis?

 Ten to 25 percent of people with diverticulosis develop diverticulitis.
 Diverticulosis can remain undetected for many years, but when a pouch becomes infected, it can cause serious diverticulitis symptoms like abdominal pain, bloating, nausea, constipation, or loose bowel movements and diarrhea.
 Mild diverticulitis symptoms may be confused with overlapping symptoms of irritable bowel syndrome (IBS).

-Note: Sign up in the pink box on the left for my FREE Diverticulitis Treatment & Relief eBook.
+PLEASE NOTE: To get started right away, sign up below for my FREE Diverticulitis Treatment & Relief eBook.

 When my healthcare professionals realized how much healthier I was using my holistic treatment methods than their other patients with similar colon and bowel conditions, they encouraged me to share my knowledge of natural healing for bowel disorders.
-That resulted in my first book, Listen To Your Gut, now published in over 40 countries.
-My eight key steps to healing inflammatory bowel disease such as diverticulitis (described in detail in Listen To Your Gut) are:
+That resulted in my first book, Listen To Your Gut, now sold in over 60 countries.
+My eight key steps to healing diverticulitis (described in detail in Listen To Your Gut) are:

-1. Providing bowel rest using a special elemental (pre-digested) liquid diet
+1. Providing bowel rest or flush using a special elemental (pre-digested) liquid diet, or a juice fast, or protein shakes, along with bone broths.

 2. Killing off the bad bacteria and fungus in the gut (disease-causing organisms)